martavp/docs/docs/index.md

 users are [encouraged](https://devhints.io/bash) to use bash since Sophia's compute job scheduler primarily supports this shell.

+## Acknowledgment of use

+Please use DOI **10.57940/FAFC-6M81** in your publication; select citation format [here https://doi.datacite.org/dois/10.57940%2Ffafc-6m81](https://doi.datacite.org/dois/10.57940%2Ffafc-6m81), and e.g. use the following text as appropriate:

+*The authors gratefully acknowledge the computational and data resources provided on the Sophia HPC Cluster at the Technical University of Denmark, DOI: 10.57940/FAFC-6M81.*

 ## Guidelines for use

 Through constructive dialogue we wish on one hand to ensure continuity and progress